 When the markets correct, I believe they will correct violently…. or most likely crash at some point.
 Thus, the next market crash will cause the largest panic gold buying in history.

-Setting Up The Foundation For Coming Gold Panic Buying Market
+Setting Up The Foundation For the Coming Gold Panic Buying Market

 First, we have total global gold coin and bar demand.
 As we can see in the chart below, global gold coin and bar demand increased significantly during the 2008 U.S. Housing and Investment Banking Collapse.
 Gold coin and bar demand nearly doubled to 875 mt (mt) in 2008 from 442 mt in 2007: